Courtesy of the Chickasaw Nation. All rights reserved.

-Cindy’s work in collections helped set NAGPRA and the management of the archaeology collection as a priority for MDAH.
-Whether assisting archaeology collections staff with projects such as digital data organization for consultation and research, managing volunteers sewing muslin bags during the COVID-19 pandemic shutdown, or attending countless meetings, Cindy is committed to building partnerships with Tribal communities and meeting MDAH’s NAGPRA responsibilities.
+Cindy has helped set NAGPRA as a priority for MDAH and is committed to building partnerships with Tribal communities while fulfilling the department's NAGPRA responsibilities.
 Cindy says "Learning more about archaeology and NAGPRA has made a profound impact on my work, and I am continually grateful to be able to provide support for such an enthusiastic group of dedicated professionals."

 Cindy Carter-Davis, State Archaeologist

 Cindy Carter-Davis, completed both her B.A. and M.A. in anthropology at the University of Southern Mississippi, with specialties in Southeastern archaeology and forensic anthropology.
 In December 2019, she was hired as the state archaeologist at MDAH.
 In addition to overseeing archaeological reviews under the Section 106 process and curating Section 106 project collections, she serves as the director of the Mississippi Archaeological Survey and works within the Historic Preservation Division to maintain Mississippi Landmark sites.